Driver Ed. Office: Sabrina Williams, Coordinator (518) 392-4142, ext. 1003

 SUMMER PROGRAM DATES & TIMES (24 student max):

 The Summer Driver Ed Program runs Monday through Friday for six weeks (on or about) July 1 through mid August.

 The behind-the-wheel portion of instruction teaches safe and lawful driving techniques, however, the six hours provided during this course will not be sufficient to satisfactorily prepare the student for the NYS road test, nor will it make the student an accomplished driver.
 It is essential that parents provide practice driving time in addition to the driver education instruction.

 The Driver Education Certification Program will be offered three times each year:

 Fall/Winter (September through January)

 Summer (July 1 through mid- to late-August)

 The Driver Education course is self-supporting at a cost of $395 per student.
 The fee is subject to change.
 This fee covers the cost of the instructor, car, insurance and gasoline.
 The fee is only refundable up to the start of classes (we must determine the number of students participating prior to the first class).
-Parents may register their child by completing a Parental Permission Slip and submitting it with a check made payable to Chatham Central School to the address below at least two days before the start of class (see website for permission slip or call 518-392-1502):
+Parents may register their child by completing a Parental Permission Slip and submitting it with a check made payable to Chatham Central School to the address below at least two days before the start of class (see permission slip above or call 518-392-1502):

 Driver Ed Coordinator